Emese92/_bar-project/README.md

 ![Hero Image](/assets/images/hero-image.png)

  ### Footer:
-   * Featured in all three pages: Home, Reservation and Cocktail Menu.
+   * Featured in all three pages: Home, Reservation, and Cocktail Menu.
-   * The footer section includes links to the releveant social media sites.
+   * The footer section includes links to the relevant social media sites.
 Links are opening in a new tab.
-   * The footer is valuable to the user and allow them to see other people feedbacks and encourages them to do the same.
+   * The footer is valuable to the user and allows them to see other people`s feedbacks and encourages them to do the same.
    * Details:
-       * Contains description about opening times, contact information and address.
+       * Contains description about opening times, contact information, and address.

 ![Footer](/assets/images/footer.png)

- ### Coktail menu:
+ ### Cocktail menu:
    * The menu allows you to see what kind of drinks _bar is offering.
 It features the ingredients and pictures of the cocktails, so the user can easily decide if it is the right place for them.

 ![Coktail menu](/assets/images/cocktail.png)